-This steel walkway features two cantilevered walkway with the wonderful Knights Tower at its centre, a spiral tower that rises to a breath-taking 45 metres above the ground.
+This steel walkway features two cantilevered walkways with the wonderful Knights Tower at its centre, a spiral tower that rises to a breathtaking 45 metres above the ground.

 The Illawarra Fly Zipline Tour is a unique eco-wilderness adventure in the magnificent Illawarra rainforest.
 The Tour involves flying on a series of elevated cable spans and navigating suspension bridges from one tree platform to another, some 35 metres above the forest floor.

 Suitable for ages four and up, it's the perfect first zip experience and an activity the whole family can enjoy!